You are currently viewing What are the New 7 Wonders of the World?

 Chichén Itzá details (photo credit: Jezael Melgoza)

-This archaeological site and its famous step-pyramid is where one of the largest Maya cities stood over 1000 years ago.
-I’m not personally that attracted to the Americas (compared to other continents I mean), but when I do go explore this part of Mexico, I’ll certainly go see the wonderful sights like this one.
+This archaeological site and its famous step pyramid is where one of the largest Maya cities stood over 1000 years ago.
+It’s the only one of the 7 I haven’t seen; I’m not personally that attracted to the Americas (compared to other continents, I mean).
+But when I do go explore this part of Mexico, I’ll certainly go see the wonderful sights like this one.
 It’s way more fun to visit this than to stay in an artificial resort all along, so we always recommend doing at least some actual traveling instead of vacationing only.

 Machu Picchu (photo credit: Eddie Kiszka)